The unhurried life brings

 The unhurried life brings its own rewards.
 It brings back time – time to stand and wonder, time to listen, time to think, time to savour the moments.

-To do nothing, listen to the rain that comes during an oppressive afternoon.
+Do nothing, listen to the rain that comes during an oppressive afternoon.
 The rain arrives like a friend and the roar of its downpour refreshes, re-vitalises us.
-An afternoon of rain is a precious moment to slacken life's rhythm, to listen, listen, listen.
+An afternoon of rain is a precious moment to slacken life’s rhythm, to listen, listen, listen.

-Concentrate on the rain and be amazed at the range and subtlety of sounds coming forth.
+Concentrate on the rain and be surprised at the range and subtlety of sounds coming forth.
 The droning is at first the massive chanting of Buddhist sutras calling our spirit from the red dust of the world; then it turns melodious, bringing to memory lost romances and old aches.

 As the rain eases, there comes the drip, dripping, drip from the roof, like the nagging of a mother-in-law, reminding one of life's futility.

-Each rain sound has its own charm.
 There is also the occasional rustle when a breeze caresses by.
 Now and then a raindrop strays, and you hear its lonely ping! on the window pane.

 Listening to the rain clarifies the mind.
 At such time, you are at peace with yourself and the world.
 Quiet thoughts enfold, like the comforting arm of an old friend on one's shouders.